 Here’s what the table preview looks like with the new Signature column.
 Notice that the background color is light yellow, denoting that it is a required field.

 Now we are going to add one more row to this table by clicking on the “Add Row” button.
 When you do that, a popup window appears, like the screen below.

 If we add some default values, they will also appear in the preview screen.
 And then if you hover your mouse over a row, you will see some small icons to the right of the row you are hovering over.
 These buttons allow you to move the row up or down, edit the values in the row, clone the row, or delete the row.
 Here’s what that looks like.

 All of this is a cinch to understand, and is also very responsive on-screen while you interact with it.
 Take a look at the animated gif below that shows me editing this table in realtime.

 Want to learn more about XForms?

-Click the button below to contact us or to schedule a demo.
+If you’d like to kick the tires and test this stuff for yourself, click the button below to contact us or to schedule a demo.